globocom/secDevLabs/owasp-top10-2017-apps/a3/snake-pro/README.md

 ### 🔥

 If database is somehow exposed, all users' passwords  will be leaked, as shown on these MongoDB documents.
-To view them, you can locally install [Robo 3T](https://robomongo.org/download) and use default credentials used in `docker-compose.yml`:
+To view them, you can locally install [Robo 3T](https://robomongo.org/download) and use default credentials used in `config.yml`:

 ```
 Database: snake_pro
 User name: u_snake_pro
 Password: svGX8SViufvYYNu6m3Kv
+Adress: localhost:27017
 ```

 <p align="center">